Halacha for Wednesday 20 Kislev 5786 December 10 2025

 The Proper Time to Light

 The proper time to light Chanukah candles is at the “emergence of the stars” which is approximately fifteen minutes after sunset this time of year.
 Some Ashkenazim light Chanukah candles immediately at sunset.
 If one has not lit at this time, one should light as soon as possible thereafter.
-Even if one was very delayed, one may light Chanukah candles with a blessing until dawn.
+Even if one was very delayed, one may light Chanukah candles with a blessing until dawn, as we have explained.

 The Obligation to Light